Batch Codes for Asynchronous Recovery of Data: PIR codes from hypergraphs of Berge girth at least 3

-\begin{definition} A $\tau-(\eta,r,\lambda)$ packing design is an $r$-graph of $\eta$ vertices (called points) and of edges (called blocks) such that each $\tau$-tuple of vertices (points) is contained in at most $\lambda$ edges (blocks). \end{definition}
+In what follows, we remark that optimal hypergraphs of Berge girth at least 3 can be used in constructing PIR codes. \begin{definition} A $\tau-(\eta,\varrho,\lambda)$ packing design is an $\varrho$-graph consisting of $\eta$ vertices (called points) and of edges (called blocks) such that each $\tau$-tuple of vertices (points) is contained in at most $\lambda$ edges (blocks). \end{definition}

-Consider an $r$-graph $\graph(V,E)$, where $V$ is a point set and $E$ is a block set, $|V|=\eta$. $\graph(V,E)$ of Berge girth at least 3 is equivalently an \emph{$2-(\eta,r,1)$ packing design}.
-The maximum size (number of blocks) $D(\eta,r)$ of a packing design, is upper-bounded by the well-known improved 1st and 2nd Johnson bounds~\cite{johnson2}, see also~\cite{mills}.
-It follows from Keevash' result on the existence of designs~\cite{keevash}, which uses pseudorandomness arguments, that for all large enough $\eta$, there is a packing design attaining either the improved 1st or 2nd Johnson bound (see also~\cite{horsley} referring to an earlier version of~\cite{keevash}).
+Consider an $\varrho$-graph $\graph(V,E)$, where $V$ is a point set and $E$ is a block set, $|V|=\eta$.
+If $\graph(V,E)$ has Berge girth at least 3, then it is also a so-called \emph{$2-(\eta,\varrho,1)$ packing design}.
+When each pair of points is contained in a unique block, we have a \emph{Steiner 2-design}, also known as a combinatorial \emph{$2-(\eta,\varrho,1)$ block design}, or a \emph{$(\eta,V,1)$-BIBD (balanced incomplete block design)}.

+The maximum size $D(\eta,\varrho)$ of a packing design (i.e.~the maximum number of blocks in it) is bounded from above by the well-known improved 1st and 2nd Johnson bounds~\cite{johnson2}, see also~\cite{mills}.
+It follows from the result on the existence of designs~\cite{keevash}, that for all sufficiently large $\eta$, there is a packing design attaining either the improved 1st or 2nd Johnson bound, see also~\cite{horsley} referring to an earlier version of~\cite{keevash}.

-\vit{An interesting special case is when} each pair of points is contained in a unique block. \vit{In that case we} obtain a \emph{Steiner 2-design}, also known as a combinatorial \emph{$2-(\eta,r,1)$ block design}, or a \emph{$(\eta,r,1)$-BIBD (balanced incomplete block design)}.
-Compared to packing designs, Steiner 2-designs are much more rare, as they are simultaneously covering designs.
-Fazeli, Vardy and Yaakobi~\cite{Fazeli} use Steiner 2-designs to construct PIR codes.
-The construction works verbatim if one starts with a packing design.
-Following Wilson~\cite{wilson1}-\cite{wilson3},~\cite{Fazeli} obtain asymptotic redundancy of PIR codes $\rho = \Theta(\sqrt{k})$.
-Wilson in~\cite{wilson1}-\cite{wilson3} is concerned only with the asymptotics, while concrete packing designs will produce concrete PIR codes.
+This means that, for large enough $\eta$, PIR codes constructed using packing designs following the ideas of Theorem~\ref{theorem1-dimakis} always exist, as it is stated in the following theorem.